 Take full advantage of these insightful discussions by joining on location or online from anywhere in the world!

-Oct 24 | Managing Digital Innovation
+Oct 15 | Digital Innovation and Futureproof Strategy

-Nov 21 | Corporate Governance
+Nov 26 | Corporate Governance Special

 ** Register as an online or on-site participant from 473 Euros by clicking “Select modules and dates”